 Later that day, we visited the iconic record store Rough Trade.
 After picking up loads of the free zines and newspapers available inside, and browsing their awesome stock of vinyls and CDs, we got our picture taken in its infamous photo booth (I wish I’d pulled more silly faces).

 We then went for a coffee and watched the world go by under the veranda.
 Such a good day. <3

-Other bits of zine news:
+Other zine news:

 1. I’ve just done an interview about British zines and feminism for a PhD researcher in Warwick, which was a little scary, but turned out to be quite fun.
 Looking forward to reading the finished thesis.

 2. My zine is being stocked at US distro and craft store, Fluxxii!
 Take a look here.